davidgyoung/davidgyoung.github.io/_posts/2021-08-15-is-that-a-scanner-in-your-pocket.md

 ```

-### Raspberry Pi
+#### Raspberry Pi

 A number of Raspberry Pi form factors are available with Bluetooth LE built in.
+Most models also have WiFi connectivity for offloading data.
 The hardware is quite cheap and requires no custom manufacturing unless you want a snazzy case than you can buy off the shelf.
 Programming is almost as easy as on iOS and Android.
 While the BlueZ Bluetooth stack is fiddly and not well understood, experienced Linux C programmers are not difficult to find and can get the job done.

 The real drawback is power.
 These devices are designed for a wired USB power supply.
 If you can plug them into a wall, great.
 If not, expect to pair them with a large capacity USB battery.
 Battery consumption is much worse than an Android or iOS device -- neither the hardware nor Linux are optimized to save power.